manelpuig/ROS2_UR_manipulation_ws/Documentation/3b_UR_Kinematics_moveit.md

 - `ur5e_forward_kinematics_node` – you specify the 6 joint angles → it computes the end–effector pose.
 - `ur5e_inverse_kinematics_node` – you specify a target pose (x, y, z, roll, pitch, yaw) → it computes one joint solution.
+- `ur5e_move_to_pose` – you specify a target pose → it computes the joint solution and moves the robot.

 Both nodes call the standard MoveIt services `/compute_fk` and `/compute_ik`, so **MoveIt’s `move_group` must be running** (e.g., via `ur_moveit_config`).